Control Data Types of Signals

 Specify the value of a data type parameter as a command that invokes the

 fixdtfunction.
 This function allows you to create a

 Simulink.NumericTypeobject that describes a fixed-point or floating-point data type.

 Data Type Object Name

-Using the Model Data Editor (see Configure Data Properties by Using the Model Data Editor), you can assign the same data type to multiple signals simultaneously.
-You can use this technique to design the interface of your model by configuring data types and other attributes of multiple Inport and Outport blocks at once (see Configure Data Interface for Component).
+Using the Model Data Editor, you can assign the same data type to multiple signals simultaneously.
+You can use this technique to design the interface of your model by configuring data types and other attributes of multiple Inport and Outport blocks at once (see Configure Data Interfaces).
 You can also finely control the data types of arbitrary signals in your block algorithm.

 For example, the

 slexAircraftExample model in the Aircraft Longitudinal Flight Control example contains

 numerous Gain blocks.
 Suppose you want to specify the output data